Escartem/Paladium/README.md

 # Paladium

-that french mod or something
+that mod based on a mineral